 Depending on your brand, you can stick solely with including pictures in your tweets, or consider livening things up with the gif feature on Twitter.

-We have a free “sales page checklist” so you don’t miss a beat.
+We have a free “ultimate guide to social media” so you don’t miss a beat.

 Tweets with attached media tend to get more engagement than standalone tweets.
 The ideal size for a Twitter image is at least 440 x 220 pixels, and if you go larger be sure to keep the two-to-one scale.
 If you use different dimensions, your image will be cut off and the impact of your image will be lessened.